OneOfTheInfiniteMonkeys/pizero-wu-tinyfilemanager/README.md

    sudo mkdir tmp
 ```

-To install the pyembroidery viewer use the following commands:
+To install the pyembroidery viewer use the following commands for Python version 3 and a raspberry pi:
 ```
 a) sudo cd /home/pi/
 b) sudo pip3 install pyembroidery